The X-Weddings Wedding Photography Conference is back.

 Way back in 2014, I had an idea about organising a photography conference that would allow Fujifilm wedding photographers to come together and not only learn from the speakers, but to spend time with them, and each other, socialise and basically, have a good ole time.

-I started actively searching for venues and speakers some eighteen months ago and I’m delighted that the first ever X-Weddings Conference is set for 12th and 13th June 2018.
+I started actively searching for venues and my wife and I launched the first ever X-Weddings Conference in June 2018.